Monument to Nicholas I: Overview

 The Neo-Baroque monument to the Russian ruler Nicholas I was designed by the French-born architect Auguste de Montferrand in 1856.

 When he planned the registration of Saint Isaac's Square, the uniform architectural ensembles of the Palace Square (in 1843) and the Senate Square had already been finished (in 1849).

 Monuments to the emperors Peter I and Alexander I dominated these squares.

 By tradition, de Montferrand intended to construct a monument on the new site, to unite the buildings of different architectural styles already there.

 At the personal request of his successor Alexander II, Nicholas was represented as a prancing knight, "in the military outfit in which the late tsar was most majestic".
 Around the base are allegorical statues modelled on Nicholas I's daughters and personifying virtues.
-The statue faces Saint Isaac's Cathedral, with the horse's posterior turned to the Mariinsky Palace of Nicholas's daughter, Grand Duchess Maria Nikolayevna of Russia.
+The statue faces Saint Isaac's Cathedral, with the horse's posterior turned to the Mariinsky Palace of Nicholas's daughter, Grand Duchess Maria Nikolayevna.
 This was said to have caused the Grand Duchess considerable discomfort.

 The monument also depicts the social activities of the emperor: Nicholas I was for many years the chief of the nearby Konnogvardejsky regiment.
 Elements of the city topography, the Konnogvardejsky parkway and Konnogvardejsky lane, and the Konnogvardejsky arena are combined with the Konnogvardejsky regiment uniform in which the emperor is dressed.

 Soviet historians and critics considered it a 'composite-stylistic' monument because they thought its elements did not combine to form a uniform composition: